bhohnco/Module-1-Journal-Reflections/Module1JournalReflections.md

+**Mod 2 Week 2: Professional Storytelling & Branding**

+**Assess your habits from week 1: how did you spend your time this past week?**

+>

+**What was effective in your habits?**

+>

+**What could be more effective?
+What steps will you take to make that happen?**

+>

+**Write a draft of your professional story here as 1-2 paragraphs.
+Focus on answering the questions who are you, why are you here, and what’s next?
+Consider how to talk about your motives and values, the turning points that led to your career change, and what you envision for yourself going forward.**

+>

+**Update your LinkedIn profile with the following: updated photo/headshot, headline, summary statement using your story, and Turing added to your experience and education sections.
+Include a link to your profile here in the journal.
+Remember the guidelines and tips from the lesson here.**

+>

+**What other steps will you take this week to update your branding or practice your story?**

+>

 **Mod 2 Week 1: Building Habits to Become a Software Developer, Part II**

 **Reflect on your habits from last module.
 What behaviors and activities were helpful for you?
 What activities and behaviors could be more effective for you?**